bokiwang/bokiwang.github.io/_posts/2020-08-18-meaning-of-a-phd.md

 ---

 ### Any Findings?
 What does a PhD stand for?
 What I think the meaning of a PhD is now?
-I think my friend Richard Gao captured it best in his [blog](http://www.rdgao.com/year-3-and-a-half/) by saying that "PhD is a **Perceptual heap of Discomfort**."
+I think my friend Richard Gao captured it best in his [blog](http://www.rdgao.com/year-3-and-a-half/) by saying that "PhD is a **Perpetual heap of Discomfort**."
 So true.
 My advisor also echoes this.
 She once said to me "you are growing as a scientist, as a teacher, and as a person.
 And growth comes with challenges."
 If you are also feeling imposter syndrome during your PhD, think of imposterism as a unpleasant by-product of growth.

 #### Supplementry Materials - The Symptoms of PhD imposters
 Below are a list of figures that summarized our interpretations of a PhD at 2017, taken during the Texas trip.
 Looking at these now, all the struggles with imposter syndrome seem sweet.